 Jessica enrolled in TESSA’s counseling services to heal from the trauma caused by her husband’s abuse.
 She is focused on transforming her life so that she can reunite with her children, who are in foster care due to the domestic violence incidents that occurred in her home.
 She and the advocate made a plan to find Jessica a job and help her regain parental rights of her children.
 Jessica plans to stay in Colorado because she has family here who can support her as she works to redevelop her self-sufficiency, as well as the support of TESSA staff in reclaiming a life free of interpersonal violence.

-Thirty-four year old Rebecca came into our main office lost and confused.
-With a toddler and another baby on the way, she was realizing that her controlling and manipulative husband was not willing to change his behaviors.
-Not quite ready to leave, she talked to an advocate who helped her develop a safety plan and explore her other options.
-After one particularly violent night, Rebecca left her house with her child and entered the TESSA safehouse.
-Using the knowledge she gained from her visit with the advocate, she knew exactly where to call and what to do when the time came.
-During her safehouse stay, she attended groups and individual counseling, and made plans for life afterward.
-With the help of a local church program working with TESSA to provide transitional housing funds, Rebecca was able to get her first month’s rent and security deposit paid for, and she and her son moved into their own home to begin a new life together, free of family violence.
+Rebecca came to TESSA’s main office lost and confused.
+She had a toddler and another baby on the way, and she realized that her controlling and manipulative husband was not willing to change his behaviors.
+Not quite ready to leave, she talked to a TESSA advocate who helped her develop a safety plan and explore her other options.
+Later, after a particularly violent night, Rebecca left her house with her child and entered the TESSA Safehouse.
+Because of her earlier visit with a TESSA advocate, she knew exactly where to call and what to do when the time came.
+While in the Safehouse, she attended group and individual counseling, and made a plan for herself and her children.
+With the help of a local church, which works with TESSA to provide transitional housing funds, Rebecca was able to get her first month’s rent and security deposit paid for.
+Rebecca, her son, and her future child moved into their own home to begin a new life together, free of family violence.

 *The names used in the survivor stories above have been changed to protect the identities of the victims.